 A Sybil attack occurs when an attacker or a group of attackers creates multiple fake identities to gain control or influence over a network.

-It seems that the best solution to prevent Sybil attacks is to weight the votes within the network that cannot be tampered or modified easily.
+It seems that the best solution to prevent Sybil attacks is to weight the votes within the network, using a metric that cannot be tampered with or modified easily.
 However, the question remains: how can this be done?

 Bitcoin addresses this issue by weighting nodes based on the work they contribute to the consensus protocol, instead of relying solely on identity, such as IP addresses: “If the majority were based on one-IP-address-one-vote, it could be subverted by anyone able to allocate many IPs.
 Proof-of-work is essentially one-CPU-one-vote.”1